Projects

 ```

-This command stops **all running instances** of the project (primary and any named instances like test servers).
+This stops **all running instances** of the project (primary and any named instances like test servers).

 ### `project show`